 JOYCE SMITH - Ballet, Pre-Pointe, Pointe, Pilates, Adult Core Ballet

 Joyce Smith began her classical ballet and pointe training in Elgin with Lisa Boehm.
 She continued studying ballet and jazz with artists throughout the Chicagoland area before beginning her training in modern dance (specifically the techniques of Martha Graham and José Limón) while completing her undergraduate degree as a scholarship dance major.
 She has had the privilege of performing the diverse work of choreographers that include Paul Taylor, Joel Hall and Claire Porter, among others.
-As a professional dancer and educator, Joyce has continued honing her technique and artistry by attending workshops and intensives with artists such as Jan Erkert, Kay Braden and former Balanchine ballerina Jillana, as well as studying at the Martha Graham School of Contemporary Dance.
+She has also studied at the Martha Graham School of Contemporary Dance and taken master classes and intensives with numerous dance artists such as Randy Duncan, Jan Erkert, and former Balanchine ballerina Jillana.
 While still performing, she spent ten years also working behind the scenes in arts administration and dance production throughout Illinois, Wisconsin, Minnesota, New York, and Tennessee.
-Before relocating back to the Chicagoland area, Joyce was a permanent member of the dance faculty at Vanderbilt University and Harpeth Hall for eight years, while also teaching dance for various places around Nashville and surrounding areas.
+Joyce has been teaching dance for many years, including eight years as a member of the dance faculty at Vanderbilt University and Harpeth Hall School, where she also served as director for the Upper School Ballet and Modern Dance Companies.
+Before relocating back to the Chicagoland area, she also taught dance classes for various places around Nashville and surrounding areas, including the School of Nashville Ballet, Sarratt Youth Art Institute, Nashville School of the Arts, and Vanderbilt Summer Dance Festival.
 In addition to her dance training and teaching, she earned her Pilates mat certification from New York's PhysicalMind Institute.
 Joyce is thrilled to be teaching at Integrity School of Dance!

 AMY VANWAGENEN -Jazz, Leaps & Turns